Prologue and First Chapter Excerpts

 Baykoy and The Only Something

-The story is told through the heart-convulsing letters of a woman to her niece, detailing her astounding childhood in the Philippines.
+The story is narrated through the heart-convulsing letters of a woman to her niece, detailing her extraordinary childhood in the Philippines.

 This is a gripping and magical tale of a little Filipino girl who goes by an endearing nickname, Baykoy.